w3f/polkadot-wiki/docs/learn/learn-parachains.md

 - [Polkadot: The Parachain](https://medium.com/polkadot-network/polkadot-the-parachain-3808040a769a) -
-  Blog post by Polkadot co-founder Rob Habermeier who introduced parachains in 2017 as "a simpler form of blockchain, which attaches to the security provided by a Relay Chain rather than providing its own.
-The Relay Chain provides security to attached parachains, but also provides a guarantee of secure message-passing between them."
+  Blog post by Polkadot co-founder Rob Habermeier who introduced parachains in 2017 as "a simpler form of blockchain, which attaches to the security provided by a relay chain rather than providing its own.
+The relay chain provides security to attached parachains, but also provides a guarantee of secure message-passing between them."
 - [The Path of a Parachain Block](https://polkadot.network/the-path-of-a-parachain-block/) - A
-  technical walk-through of how parachains interact with the Relay Chain.
+  technical walk-through of how parachains interact with the relay chain.